 Leadership that impacts is about calmness.
 A leader is not characterised by turbulence; but by the quiet stillness found in the eye of a tornado.
 He should be able to inspire hope in followers by his fortitude during challenging times.

 Leadership that impacts is about knowing one’s strengths.
-Sure, there are blind spots for everyone.
+Sure, there are blind spots for everyone; even for a leader.
 But the one who leads should keep polishing his best strengths and major on it.
-Without this confidence in his own strength, he cannot effectively lead, influence nor inspire others.
+Without this confidence in his own strength, he cannot effectively lead, influence or inspire others.

-It is not too uncommon to find leaders exult in their new found authority and power and exercise those in brutal and undemocratic ways.
+It is not too uncommon to find leaders exult in their new found authority and power; who exercise those in brutal and undemocratic ways.
 But man is mortal.
 And someday, each word and action will be accounted for.
 It is best if leaders can lead with a spirit of humility.

 Let me conclude by repeating the fact that leadership is no easy task.
-It is easy to criticize leaders.
-But only those who have led in some form or other know how difficult it is to leave an imprint and impact that is positive, inspiring; a legacy that will endure for many generations to come.
+It is indeed a challenging task to leave behind a leadership imprint and impact that is positive and inspiring; a legacy that will endure for many generations to come.